dalu93/Each/README.md

 timer.perform {
     // Do your operations
     // This closure has to return a Boolean value
-    // Return false if you want to leave the timer active, otherwise
+    // Return .continue if you want to leave the timer active, otherwise
-    // return true to invalidate it
+    // return .stop to invalidate it
 }
 ```